Configure Routes

 Prerequisite(s)

-- Complete Get APISIX to install APISIX in Docker or on Kubernetes.
+- Complete Get APISIX to install APISIX in Docker.

 - Install ADC or APISIX-MCP if you are using these tools.